UltrosBot/Ultros/doc/plugins/urls.rst

 specified number of bytes before attempting to find the title.
 This prevents excessively large pages or maliciously-crafted URLs from taking too long to parse or using up all of Ultros' memory.

-We recommend you keep the default of **16384 bytes** - or **16 KiB**.
-You may make it bigger if required, but don't make it too small or you won't get any titles.
+We recommend you keep the default of **16384 bytes** (that's **16 KiB**).
+You may change it if required, but setting it too high may make the plugin sluggish, and setting it too low may miss some titles.

 ----